Michigan football vs. Purdue Boilermakers in Big Ten championship game: Time, TV channel

 Radio: WXYT-FM (97.1) and WWJ-AM (950).

 Game notes: No. 2-ranked Michigan football meets Purdue for the Big Ten title.
 This is the Boilermakers' first appearance, while the Wolverines are the defending champions, crushing Iowa last year, 42-3.
 A win and Michigan is back in the College Football Playoff.
-A loss, and, well, things get a bit messy.
+A loss, and, well, we're not sure anything changes.

-More:Michigan football downplaying Mazi Smith felony gun charge strikes wrong grace note
+More:Get ready for Michigan-TCU in College Football Playoff − no matter Big Ten title result

-More:Michigan football vs. Purdue: Scouting report, prediction for Big Ten championship game
+More:Michigan football response to gun charge makes you wonder: Where's that grace for others?

 More:How Michigan football DB Mike Sainristil became the new Richard Sherman for Jim Harbaugh